Farama-Foundation/gym-docs/docs/pages/api/index.md

 ![lunar_lander](https://user-images.githubusercontent.com/15806078/153222406-af5ce6f0-4696-4a24-a683-46ad4939170c.gif)

 Every environmnet specifies the format of valid actions by providing an `env.action_space` attribute.
-Similarly, the format of valid observations is spacified by `env.observation_space`.
+Similarly, the format of valid observations is specified by `env.observation_space`.
 In the example above we sampled random actions via `env.action_space.sample()`.
 Note that we need to seed the action space separately from the environment to ensure reproducible samples.